fcorti/alfresco-audit-analysis-reporting/pentaho/Pentaho v5.4 development environment setup.md

 ===

 In this documentation is shared the setup of the development environment with Pentaho v5.4.
-The setup is useful to the projects contained in the A.A.A.R. repository and it is not written with the generic intent to discuss how to develop into Alfresco.
+The setup is useful to the projects contained in the A.A.A.R. repository and it is not written with the generic intent to discuss how to develop into Pentaho.

 For the official and complete documentation, please refer to the [Pentaho web page](http://www.pentaho.com).

 ## Target

-As described in the [Compatibility matrix](http://docs.alfresco.com/4.2/concepts/dev-extensions-maven-sdk-compatibility.html), **Maven SDK 1.1.x** is compatible and supports **Alfresco CE/EE v4.2.x**.
-As we know, Alfresco CE/EE v4.2.x uses Java 7.
+As detailed by the Company, **Pentaho v5.4** uses Java 7.
 In this tutorial we are going to work on a **Ubuntu 14.04.02 LTS** distribution of Linux, supposing you are working with the bash shell.

 Before starting to work, please remember to execute the commands below.